porusruby/purfect/README.md

 ## Layout

-The app skeleton uses a subset of [Foundation](http://foundation.zurb.com/) (v5) CSS framework by default.
+The app Layout use OS Template and Safee Admin.
 You can, however, replace it with any other library or custom styles.